 Unemployment plans are designed to protect against short term loss of income due to redundancy and thus tend to have a maximum claim period of 12 or 18 months.

-Unemployment insurance provides cover in the event of forced redundancy.
-Should you unexpectedly be out of work the policy would pay you a tax free monthly benefit until you have returned to work or the policy has paid out for the maximum benefit period, which is often 12 months or 24 months.
+Unemployment Insurance provides cover in the event of forced redundancy.
+Should you unexpectedly be out of work the policy would pay you a tax-free monthly benefit until you have returned to work or the policy has paid out for the maximum benefit period, which is often 12 or 24 months.

 You can opt to include accident and sickness cover in your plan to ensure you are financially protected should you lose your income due to ill-health, accident or redundancy.

-If you are made unemployed you will need to register with the Job Centre and start claiming Job Seekers Allowance.
-You will need to submit a claim with your insurer, they will then assess you circumstances and assuming the claim is successful will then start paying you the agreed monthly benefit to replace your lost income.
+If you are made unemployed you will need to register with the Job Centre and potentially start claiming Job Seekers Allowance (if you’re eligible to do so).
+You will need to submit a claim with your insurer, they will then assess you circumstances.
+Assuming the claim is successful, the insurer will then start paying you the agreed monthly benefit to replace your lost income.

-Your claim will continue either find a job and return to the workplace or you reach the end of your claim period which will have been defined as either 12, 18 or 24 months when you set-up the policy.
+Your claim will continue either until you find a job and return to the workplace or you reach the end of your claim period which.
+This will have been defined as either 12, 18 or 24 months when you set up the policy.

 - You have become voluntarily unemployed

 - You have chosen to take a career break

 - You become unemployed due to your own misconduct, fraud or dishonesty

 - Your unemployment is the result of industrial action

 You are unlikely to get cover in the first place if you are a temporary worker.